wp-plugins/contact-form-7-sms-addon/readme.txt

 For example a UK number should be entered 447123456789, and a Republic of Ireland number would be entered 353870123456.

+= Can I test my settings? =

+On the settings page click the Test button just below your username and password.
+This will send a text message to the configured mobile number(s) using the username and password you entered.

 == Screenshots ==

 1. SMS box added to the Contact Form 7 page